Swimm-Demo/mockserver-ui/.swm/overview.wfxq6932.sw.md

 ### Actions

 Actions are functions that send data from the application to the Redux store.
 They are the primary way to interact with the store and trigger state changes.
 Actions are dispatched to the store, which then processes them through reducers to update the state.
-In this project, actions like `connectSocket`, `sendMessage`, `webSocketMessageReceived`, and `disconnectSocket` handle WebSocket connections and messaging.
+In this project, actions like <SwmToken path="/src/middleware/socket.js" pos="14:3:3" line-data="    let connectSocket = function (action, next) {">`connectSocket`</SwmToken>, `sendMessage`, `webSocketMessageReceived`, and <SwmToken path="/src/middleware/socket.js" pos="7:3:3" line-data="    let disconnectSocket = function () {">`disconnectSocket`</SwmToken> handle WebSocket connections and messaging.

 - <SwmLink doc-title="Actions Overview">[Actions Overview](/.swm/actions-overview.3f085ru4.sw.md)</SwmLink>
 - <SwmLink doc-title="Handling WebSocket Connections within Actions">[Handling WebSocket Connections within Actions](/.swm/handling-websocket-connections-within-actions.2ykq7hzs.sw.md)</SwmLink>